Male characters written by female writers that we loved

 Sunny Gill from Dil Dhadakne Do is the epitome of an idealistic male character that women will fall for.
 He is Ayesha and Kabir’s childhood friend and was apparently Ayesha’s teenage boyfriend.
-Though Ayesha may have settled for another guy due to peer pressure, Sunny doesn’t whine over it or blame Ayesha for anything.
-When he sees Ayesha’s husband Manav tries to brag about how he “lets his wife work”, he throws a question that shuts everyone down- “Since when did she need your permission!”
+Though Ayesha settled for another guy due to peer pressure, Sunny doesn’t whine over it or blame Ayesha for anything.
+When he sees Ayesha’s husband Manav trying to brag about how he “lets his wife work”, Sunny throws a question that shuts everyone down- “Since when did she need your permission?”
 Sunny is a male character who doesn’t take pride in the privilege his gender offers.
 He sees Ayesha not as a submissive woman but as an individual with her own choice, as a person who built a successful business from scratch.
 If this attitude of Sunny inspires the coming generation of men, the world will be a better place for women, no doubt!

 Arjun from Bangalore Days